rogiervandergeer/pydargs/README.md

 ```

 When the argument is also provided via the command line, the environment variable is ignored.
-We do not allow overriding positional arguments via environment variables.
+We do not support overriding positional arguments via environment variables.
+We do not support overriding collection types (list, tuple, set, etc.) via environment variables.

 ## Nested Dataclasses